Soukous: Characteristics

 The music typically utilizes a 12/8 time signature and major chords articulated in arpeggiated forms.
-Soukous lead guitarists are renowned for their speed, precision, and nimble fingerwork, often navigating the higher registers of the fretboard.
+Soukous lead guitarists are known for their speed, precision, and nimble fingerwork, and often navigate the higher registers of the fretboard.
 The bassline, inspired by hand-drum percussion patterns, is the genre's rhythmic foundation and is typically characterized by a 16th-note cadence.
 Emerging prominently during Mobutu Sese Seko's reign in Zaire, the assertive bass style of soukous emulated regimented motions of military marches (marche militaire).
 This distinctive bass approach involves toggling between lower and higher registers, achieved through a plucking method that employs both the thumb (p) and index finger (i).

 Tonally, soukous is shaped by specific configurations in the bass, midrange, and treble frequencies.
 The bass is generally accentuated by +3 dB to yield a deep, full-bodied low-end that supports the groove.
 The midrange, especially around the 700 Hz frequency, is often left flat or enhanced by as much as +6 dB.
 Meanwhile, the treble frequencies are either left flat or attenuated slightly by -3 dB.

 In Matonge, the rhythmic guitar typically accompanies mid-tempo vocal passages, with the bass and bass drums accentuating the dominant beats, while guitarists emphasize the offbeats (one and two and three and four and).
 During vocal performances, the lead guitarist lays down a groove that underpins harmonized call-and-response singing, often intensified by an echo effect, producing an auditory experience sometimes described as a hypnotic auditory experience.

 The percussion section is characterized by an unyielding, fast-paced beat, most commonly referred to as cavacha, with the drummer taking the lead in signaling shifts for the guitarists to match the lead player's transitions.
 Soukous chord progressions mainly rely on the I, IV, and V chords.
 Common progressions include: